catamount-music/public-domain/README.md

 This is a public domain repository for things we want to share.
 There are no restrictions on how they can be used, just mention us as the creators.

 # LogicPro
 ## Overview

-This contains templates, icons, and other LogicPro assets used to create and manipulate audio files.

-Current contents include templates and icons for MUSHRA testing.
+This contains templates, icons, and other LogicPro assets used to create and manipulate audio files for MUSHRA testing.

+> [!NOTE]
-**NOTE:** In order to use the LogicPro template, you must move it to your LogicPro project templates.
-This looks something like
+> In order to use the LogicPro template, you must move it to your LogicPro project templates.
+> This location typically looks something like
+>

-`~/Music/Audio Music Apps/Project Templates`
+>`~/Music/Audio Music Apps/Project Templates`
+>

-If you use a Mac for this, it will look like a `.logicx` file, so just copy that.
+>If you use a Mac for this, it will look like a `.logicx` file, so just copy that.
-If you are using the commmand line, it's actually a set of nested directories, so you have to copy the whole thing.
+>If you are using the commmand line, it's actually a set of nested directories, so you have to copy the whole thing.

 ## Usage Notes